Global Learning at Menlo

 We offer a variety of programs including Global Scholars, Global Online Academy, collaborative forums with partner schools, and domestic and global travel.
 Each provides students with the experience and guidance they need to develop global competency and citizenship in an increasingly interconnected and interdependent world.

-M Term’s Borderlands program offers three one-week domestic travel options to the Southwestern United States to study Indigenous America, the border wall, immigration, and a host of related issues.
+Launched spring of 2022, the M Term’s Borderlands program offers three one-week domestic travel options to the Southwestern United States to study Indigenous America, the border wall, immigration, and a host of related issues.
 Led by Menlo faculty, small cohorts of students journey to one of three destinations in the southwest: El Paso, Texas, to study immigration; Northern Arizona to study the Navajo; or Southern Arizona to study sustainability.
-Each of these courses combines time on campus before travel for preparation (May 23-24) and project-based post-trip follow up (June 1-3) with one week of travel (May 25-31), during which students, learning from their direct experience, connect with diverse groups of people and engage in service-oriented activities.
+Each of these courses combines time on campus before travel for preparation and project-based post-trip follow up with one week of travel, during which students, learning from their direct experience, connect with diverse groups of people and engage in service-oriented activities.
 In these transformative—and fun—M Term courses students develop global competency and a sense of larger purposes while fostering connections with distant peoples and communities.
-View the trip brochures below, and also view the introduction of Borderlands, which was shown during class meetings on January 11.

 More Global Studies Programs